damosull/playwright-1/README.md

 - The only purpose for the `test-generated-files` folder is to store some PDF & PNG files generated after running some commands.
 - The commands that generate these files can be found in notes/15-tips.md.
 - This folder is not used for storing test failure screenshots/videos.

-# Todo List:

-1. Need to go through the sub folders within the tests folder in the README, just give a brief explanation on what's inside each, which configuration is linked to it, etc., & if there's anything specific about certain sub folders (i.e. having to run the visual tests once before they actually pass.
-For this example, instead of repeating, just add a link to the MD file in the notes section that explains it, rather than repeating yourself).
-2. Use the README file to explain installation steps how to run the framework & where to find the test results.
-We need to stick to 1 reporting format so we can confirm the framework is working correctly.
-Might make sense to stick to the basic one as the base.
-We can then add a notes MD file that explains the steps needed in order to use other reporters (see if we can maybe update the existing 07-reporters.md for this?)